python/cpython/Doc/library/ctypes.rst

 Callback functions
 ^^^^^^^^^^^^^^^^^^

-``ctypes`` allows to create C callable function pointers from Python callables.
+:mod:`ctypes` allows to create C callable function pointers from Python callables.
 These are sometimes called *callback functions*.

 First, you must create a class for the callback function, the class knows the